GerardoRodriguezB/Gun-Detection-In-Video-Using-Ultralytics-RT-DETR/README.md

-# Gun-Detection-Using-Ultralytics-RT-DETR
+# Gun-Detection-In-Video-Using-Ultralytics-RT-DETR

-In this repository is trained Ultralytics RT-DETR to detect guns in
+In this repository is trained Ultralytics RT-DETR to detect guns in video.